-South America Outsourcing: Everything about Software Outsourcing in Latin America
+Everything About Software Outsourcing in Latin America

-When you think about software outsourcing destinations, countries like Poland, Romania, and Ukraine, and India come to mind.
+When you think about software outsourcing destinations, countries like Poland, Romania, Ukraine, and India come to mind.
+Historically, these regions had a competitive advantage in the outsourcing market due to competitive prices.

-But times are changing, and a lot of US-based businesses turn to South America for outsourcing software development for higher quality and time-zone congruence.
+However, times are changing, and a lot of US-based businesses turn to South America for outsourcing software development for higher quality and time-zone congruence.
+Outsourcing has always been a code word for cost reduction, but today, it’s becoming a legitimate way to access a larger pool of software development talent.

 Why Do Companies Outsource?